-Tim hoped moving to Texas would mean a new beginning, a chance to spread his wings, but he soon finds himself falling into the same tired patterns.
-Until he meets recklessly brave Benjamin Bentley.
-Suddenly a whole new world opens up to Tim—love, sex, warmth… home.
+Tim hoped moving to Texas would mean a new beginning but soon finds himself falling into the same tired patterns.
+Until he meets recklessly brave Benjamin Bentley, who introduces Tim to a world of love, sex, and warmth.
 Certain that society won’t understand what he and Ben have together, Tim struggles to protect their relationship, even if it means twisting the truth.
-As his lies slowly push Ben away, Tim learns that the greatest enemy can come from within.
-Buried beneath a decade of deceptions, Tim must claw his way to the surface in the hopes of learning to fly.
+Buried beneath his own deceptions, Tim must claw his way to the surface in the hopes of learning to fly.

 Something Like Winter, the companion novel to Something Like Summer, tells the story from Tim Wyman’s perspective, revealing new private moments and personal journeys.